 Lemon curd donuts are made with soft brioche dough and filled with sweet and tangy lemon curd.

-These lemon-filled doughnuts are made with brioche dough.
-Brioche dough is enriched with a large amount of butter and eggs.
+They are made with an enriched brioche dough with a large amount of butter and eggs.

 For the best flavor, make the dough a day ahead of time, so it undergoes a cold refrigeration period which brings extra flavor to the dough.
 This is optional though and you can make them all in one afternoon if you like.